kagesenshi/grok-openshift-quickstart/README.rst

 ---------------

 You may have multiple Grok applications per deployment and you may assign a domain to each of the applications.
+Normally virtual hosting for Grok is done at the Apache/Nginx/Varnish reverse proxy settings.
+However, as we don't have access to those configurations in a DIY cartridge, we have to use a different way.

-To setup virtual hosting for your Grok application, you will need to configure ``deploy.ini`` with some rewrite rules.
+To setup virtual hosting for your Grok application on OpenShift, you will need to configure ``deploy.ini`` with some rewrite rules.
 Follow the steps below:

 Add your domain as an alias of your application::